nafizjiwa/REACT-REDUX-Complex-State/README.md

             // The resulting state: { ..., searchTerm: 'Spaghetti' }

 ## IMMUTABLE UPDATES
-#### (3rd Once how the changes to State are defined with actions, create a Reducer to Execute Changes to the State)
+#### (3rd Once how the changes to State are defined with actions, create a REDUCERS to Execute Changes to the State)
 - A store's reducer is called when an action is dipatched
 - REDUCER:</br>
         1. Takes in an `ACTION` AND A `CURRENT STATE` --> returns `the next state`</br>